Asia (band): 1991–2006: Downes/Payne era

 Next, Arena, released in February 1996, featured Downes, Payne, Sturgis, Ibrahim and guest guitarist Elliott Randall (ex-Steely Dan, and Randy Crawford).
 The album was released on Resurgence Records but there was no tour because of lack of interest.
 The group's lone promotional performance in conjunction with the album occurred on 19 April 1996, when Downes and Payne appeared with guitarist Elliott Randall on the Virgin FM radio programme Alive in London to play the song "Never".

 An all-acoustic album, Live Acoustic, was recorded by the group at Stadthalle, Bruchsal, Germany on 21 September 1997 (and released in December 1999) that featured a lineup of Downes, Payne, Ibrahim, and drummer Bob Richards.
 Also in 1997, a best of album Anthology, featuring songs from the past six albums was released.
 However, a lawsuit from Wetton meant that songs from the first three albums needed to be re-recorded.

-In 1999 there was talk of a reunion of the original lineup minus Howe.
+In 1999, there was talk of a reunion of the original lineup minus Howe.
 The original proposition included Dave Kilminster on guitar, who had previously toured and recorded with Wetton.
 While Howe was interested in participating, he was unable to because of his busy schedule with Yes.
 This reunion did not take place and John Payne continued to carry on Asia with Downes uninterrupted.
 Wetton and Palmer did, however, get together to form Qango, which included Kilminster and John Young, although the band was short-lived.
 Kilminster went on to work with Keith Emerson, The Nice and Roger Waters.

-Also in 1999, Rare, Asia's seventh studio album was released on Resurgence.
-It was made up of the instrumental music, which Downes and Payne had composed for the soundtrack for David Attenborough's documentary nature film Salmon: Against the Tides (tracks 1–16) and for an unreleased CD-ROM video game (tracks 17–22).
+Also in 1999, Rare, Asia's seventh studio album, was released on Resurgence.
+It was made up of instrumental music which Downes and Payne had composed for the soundtrack for David Attenborough's documentary nature film Salmon: Against the Tides (tracks 1–16) and for an unreleased CD-ROM video game (tracks 17–22).

 In 2000 Geffen/Universal released a best-of entitled The Very Best of Asia: Heat of the Moment (1982–1990), which also included three rare B-sides from the early days.

-2001's Aura featured three different session guitarists, including Ian Crichton (of Canadian progressive rock band Saga) who'd briefly joined Asia in 1998–1999.
+2001's Aura featured three different session guitarists, including Ian Crichton (of Canadian progressive rock band Saga) who had briefly joined Asia in 1998–1999.
 Aura took a more progressive rock form, but still did not recapture the commercial success of the first album.
 Former members Howe, Thrall, Sturgis and Elliott Randall also made guest appearances.
 The single "Ready to Go Home" was barely distributed.
 Asia then signed with Recognition Records.
 2001 did see the band with a stable lineup, achieved during the Aura sessions featuring Downes, Payne, guitarist Guthrie Govan and ex-Manfred Mann's Earth Band/The Firm/Uriah Heep/Gary Numan/AC/DC drummer Chris Slade (who had first joined Asia in 1999, briefly).